Have a query about our services? Here are the questions that we get asked most often.

 - Supporting individuals by giving them access to accurate and up-to-date information so that they can make informed choices about their emotional and sexual lives.

 - Challenging the structures of inequality that stand in the way of individuals making informed choices.

-We a community development approach to our work, for two reasons.
-First, it brings people together so that they can explore what they have in common and share their experiences.
+We use a community development approach to our work, for two reasons - first, it brings people together so that they can explore what they have in common and share their experiences.
 This helps to end feelings of isolation and powerlessness, whilst allowing individuals and groups to recover their confidence, self-esteem and collective voice.
 Second, this community action manifests in a range of community groups and networks, providing an effective vehicle through which we can pursue our work.